 Each team will play eight regular season games against some of the other invited teams after a short training camp period and some scrimmages against other squads.
 Following the regular season, if the ninth seed in a conference is within four games of the eighth seed, there will be a play-in series between those teams followed by the postseason which will include seven-game series as usual.

-Prior to opening up the regular season, the Lakers will play three untelevised scrimmages in a quasi-preseason.
+Prior to opening up the regular season, the Lakers will play three scrimmages that will be televised in southern California on Spectrum SportsNet (h/t to Harrison Faigen and Silver Screen & Roll for reporting).
 The schedule for those games is as follows:

 The Los Angeles Lakers’ regular season schedule has been unveiled as follows: